mkbmain/DapperRepo/README.md

 ## Notes:
 ### V2.3.0
 Brings with it a new exception PrimaryKeyNotFoundException.
-You should get this when trying to do updates or deletes entities that are missing a primary key attributes.
+You should get this when trying to do a updates or a delete on entities that are missing a primary key attributes.

 This should not be breaking as currently it will throw a null ref exception which is not very descriptive
 ### SqlColumnName: